What are fire dampers?

 Why do fire dampers need to be tested?

-BS 9999:2017 Code of Practice for Fire Safety in the Design, Management & Use of Buildings is the non-statutory standards used as guidance to ensure compliance with the Regulatory Reform (Fire Safety) Order 2005.
+British Standard 9999:2017 Code of Practice for Fire Safety in the Design, Management & Use of Buildings states that:

 Who is responsible?